blockforgewp/blockforge-wp/README.md

 ## How the product is delivered

-BlockForge WP is sold and delivered as a commercial digital product through Lemon Squeezy.
+BlockForge WP is prepared to be sold and delivered as a commercial digital product through Lemon Squeezy.
-Customers pay once for the Early Access package.
-After purchase, they receive access to the commercial ZIP package and the included documentation through Lemon Squeezy.

 Store URL: